II. Epidemiology

 1. Educate on Fall Prevention

-2. Osteoporosis Prevention (Vitamin D supplementation, Calcium Supplementation)
+2. Osteoporosis Prevention (Vitamin D Supplementation, Calcium Supplementation)

 3. Consider community Exercise program or Fall Prevention program